peeringdb/docs/docs/index.md

 ## Mailing list

 There has been a mailing list created for PeeringDB users, which is where all future API and schema change discussions will take please.
-You may subscribe by sending an email to user-discuss+subscribe@peeringdb.com if interested.
+You may subscribe at <http://lists.peeringdb.com/cgi-bin/mailman/listinfo/user-discuss>.

 ## How you can help